It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 What are invisible braces?

-Invisible braces are clear plastic trays that fit snugly over your teeth to gently shift them into the desired position. become’s treatment includes several sets of custom-made invisible braces, worn 2 weeks at a time per set to straighten your smile progressively.
+Invisible braces are clear plastic trays that fit snugly over your teeth to gently shift them into the desired position. become’s teeth straightening includes several sets of custom-made invisible braces, worn 2 weeks at a time per set to straighten your smile progressively.

 How are become invisible braces better than metal braces?

 Traditional metal braces typically cost upward of USD1800 whereas invisible braces such as Invisalign prescribed at clinics average around USD3500.
 We have priced our invisible braces at a smile-worthy price of only USD1400.
-We work with licensed orthodontists through a process called remote teledentistry.
-Our partnered orthodontists will plan out your treatment plan and check in with you remotely to ensure your treatment is going smoothly.
-By removing unnecessary visits to the clinic with our direct to consumer model, we pass thousands of dollars in savings directly on to you.
+We work with partner dentists through a process called teledentistry.
+Our partnered dentists will plan out your treatment plan and check in with you remotely to ensure your treatment is going smoothly.
+By removing unnecessary monthly visits to the clinic with our direct to consumer model, we pass thousands of dollars in savings directly on to you.

 Braces correct more severe issues, including overbite, underbite, crossbites.
 However, invisible braces work best for those with mild to moderate teeth correction, including gaps and crowding.